COVID-19, vaccinations, and tinnitus: What’s the connection?

 So, does COVID-19 cause tinnitus?

-Here’s what we do know: The novel coronavirus affects other organs and systems beyond the respiratory system, says Kevin Munro, Au.D., a professor of audiology at the UK's Manchester Center for Audiology and Deafness.
-Munro served as senior author of the systematic review on the evidence around COVID-19 and hearing symptoms.
+Here’s what we know: The novel coronavirus affects other organs and systems beyond the respiratory system, says Kevin Munro, Au.D., professor of audiology at the UK's Manchester Center for Audiology and Deafness.
+He was senior author of the 2021 systematic review on the evidence around COVID-19 and hearing symptoms.

-In December 2020, Munro decided to revisit the research, looking again for more literature on COVID-19 and hearing.
-This led to the systematic review, which found an estimated:
+In December 2020, Munro examined the literature on COVID-19 and hearing.
+This led to a systematic review of 28 stuidies, which found an estimated:

 Many things can cause tinnitus